lawrennd/googoal/README.md

 goggles
 ===

-Software for interfacing with Google Services
+Software for interfacing with Google Services.
+This code was originally incorporated with the `pods` software, but split out in May 2021.

 ## Google Docs Interface